marcocondrache/kubef/README.md

 ### How It Works

-1. **Configuration Loading** - `kubef` loads your configuration file and parses the resource definitions
+1. **Configuration oading** - `kubef` loads your configuration file and parses the resource definitions
-2. **Resource Resolution** - Based on your target (alias or group), it identifies which resources to forward
+2. **Resource resolution** - Based on your target (alias or group), it identifies which resources to forward
-3. **Pod Discovery** - For each resource, it uses the configured selector to find matching pods in the cluster
+3. **Pod discovery** - For each resource, it uses the configured selector to find matching pods in the cluster
-4. **Port Binding** - Creates local TCP listeners on the specified local ports
+4. **Port binding** - Creates local TCP listeners on the specified local ports
-5. **Connection Forwarding** - When a connection arrives, it selects an available pod and establishes a port-forward tunnel
+5. **Connection forwarding** - When a connection arrives, it selects an available pod and establishes a port-forward tunnel
-6. **Real-time Updates** - Continuously watches for pod changes and updates the available target pool
+6. **Real-time updates** - Continuously watches for pod changes and updates the available target pool

 ### Advanced Features

-- **Load Balancing** - Automatically distributes connections across healthy pods
+- **Load balancing** - Automatically distributes connections across healthy pods
-- **Fault Tolerance** - Handles pod restarts and failures gracefully
+- **Fault tolerance** - Handles pod restarts and failures gracefully
-- **Signal Handling** - Clean shutdown on Ctrl+C
+- **Signal handling** - Clean shutdown on Ctrl+C
-- **Structured Logging** - Detailed logging with configurable levels via `RUST_LOG` environment variable
+- **Structured Logging** - Detailed logging with configurable levels via `KUBEF_LOG` environment variable

 ## Examples

-### Simple Service Forwarding
+### Simple service forwarding

 ```yaml
 groups: